 When we woke up in the morning, it was sunny.
 Visibility was better than the day before.
 Bisoke and Mikeno mountains looked closer and bigger.
 Sabyinyo wasn’t as visible and its location obstructed possible views of Gahinga and Muhabura.

 The final stretch back to Kinigi was easy.
-We crossed Mutara tract and exited the park in the shadow of Mount Bisoke.
+We crossed Mutara tract and exited the park at the foot of Mount Bisoke.
 Finally, we celebrated our achievement at Bisoke Beer Garden adjacent to Kwa mukecuru entry-point.